stitchesjs/stitches/packages/css/README.md

 ## Server side rendering

-The `createCss` factory automatically detects if you are in a browser environment.
-That means when you this factory on the server it will rather collect the styling, which you can retrieve with:
+The `createCss` factory automatically detects if you are in a browser or server environment.
+That means when you this factory on the server it will **hash** the classnames (for rehydration abilities) and allow you to collect the styling to include in the responded html:

 ```ts
 import { createCss } from "@stitches/css";